Kiranjith83/SA/SA.md

     - **Failover**:
       Enhances the ability to failover from one to another record based on health check.
       - Failover routing allows you to create two records with the same name.
       - One is designated as the primary and another as secondary.
-Queries will rewove to the primary, - unless its unhealthy in which case route 53 will respond the secondary.
+Queries will route to the primary, - unless its unhealthy in which case route 53 will respond the secondary.
-      - Failover can be combined with other ty;es to allow multiple primary and secondary records.
+      - Failover can be combined with other types to allow multiple primary and secondary records.
 Generally, failover is used to provide emergency resources during failures.
     - **Weighted routing**:
       Control amount of traffic reaching specific resources based on weight specified.
       - Route traffic to specific resource based on the weight.